2009–2011 Toyota vehicle recalls: Release of Toyota driver jailed for fatal crash

 In February 2010, a motion for retrial was submitted on behalf of a Minnesota man, Koua Fong Lee, who, in 2008, was sentenced to eight years in jail for rear-ending a car, killing three of the five occupants and injuring the other two.
 This happened in June 2006 when he was driving home from church with his family and exiting the highway.
 Koua insists that his 1996 Toyota Camry sped up to between 70 and 90 mph despite heavy braking.
 In May 2010, a vehicle inspector hired by attorneys for the convicted man reported finding problems with the car's accelerator system.

 At least two of the jurors from the 2008 trial questioned the guilty verdict, and one of the injured survivors filed suit against Toyota and the local dealership that sold the car, stating that he believed Lee should be set free.
 In June 2010, the Ramsey County Attorney and prosecutor Susan Gaertner opposed a new trial, stating that she saw no evidence that Koua's Camry experienced "sudden unintended acceleration", and a US District Court Judge was given until September 2010 to decide whether or not Lee should be re-tried.
 In August 2010, the judge ruled that Lee would be re-tried, but the prosecutor declined to prosecute.
-Prior to the ruling, Gaertner offered Lee release with the condition that he would still have a felony conviction on his record, barring him from driving privileges for ten years, and that he would be jailed if arrested for anything else.
+Before the ruling, Gaertner offered Lee release with the condition that he would still have a felony conviction on his record, barring him from driving privileges for ten years, and that he would be jailed if arrested for anything else.
 Lee did not agree to such conditions.
 Later that month, a Minnesota judge freed Lee from prison and Gaertner said she would immediately drop the charges.